 The sensitivity analysis of multistate pension projections based on a vec-permutation approach

-• Nada El Moutaki Ibn Tofail university Department of mathematics
+• Nada El Moutaki Department of Mathematics, Ibn Tofail University, Morocco

 Keywords: Cohort component method, Pension projections, Multi-state model, vec-permutation matrix, Sensitivity analysis, Matrix calculus.